colinfrisch/abm-mesa-experimentations/Guerilla/README.md

 I chose to use the [mesa framework](https://github.com/projectmesa/mesa) to implement it, as it is handy and has a lot of interesting features that can be of use for this project.

-## Overview

-The model simulates combat between two forces: a conventional Army and a Guerilla force.
+Overall, the model simulates combat between two forces: a conventional Army and a Guerilla force.
 It supports two engagement scenarios:
 - **Classic warfare**: Forces face each other in traditional battle lines
 - **Ambush**: Guerilla forces encircle and attack the conventional forces

-## Table of Contents
+#### Table of content
 - [Installation and Usage](#installation-and-usage)
 - [Theoretical Background](#theoretical-background)
 - [Model and agent behavior](#Model-and-agent-behavior)